 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name five criteria for discrimination.
+-Describe five criteria regarding HIV discrimination.

 -Explain what did Bowler et al discover about HIV+ men who discovered personal meaning in their losses.

 -Name five common concerns among HIV+ clients regarding employment.